eliasdabbas/advertools/README.rst

 **Do one thing and do it well:** Each function in advertools aims for that.
-There is a function that just extracts hashtags from a text list, another one to crawl websites, one to test which URLs are blocked by robots.txt files, and one downloading XML sitemaps.
+There is a function that just extracts hashtags from a text list, another one to crawl websites, one to test which URLs are blocked by robots.txt files, and one for downloading XML sitemaps.
 Although they are designed to work together as a full pipeline, they can be run independently in whichever combination or sequence you want.